akd82/fa25-portfolio-akd82/_projects/2025-torque-wrench.md

 image: /assets/images/Torque_Wrench.jpg
 ---

-For a class, we were asked to create a torque wrench that satisfies: safety factor of Xo = 4 for yield/brittle failure, safety factor of XK = 2 for crack growth from an assumed crack of depth 0.04 inches, fatigue stress safety factor of XS = 1.5, and material must be a steel, aluminum or titanium alloy.
+For a class, we were asked to create a torque wrench that satisfies: safety factor of Xo = 4 for yield/brittle failure, safety factor of XK = 2 for crack growth from an assumed crack of depth 0.04 in, fatigue stress factor of XS = 1.5, and material must be a steel, aluminum or titanium alloy.

 Worked With: Nuo Xiang Yan